se2510/se2510/README.md

 </p>

-# Hello there!, I'm Deivi 👋 :sunglasses:
+# Hello there!
+I'm Deivi. 👋 :sunglasses:

-I'm a student of Electrical and electronic engineer at UNAM, Faculty of engineering. :D
+I'm a student of Electrical and Electronic Engineer at UNAM, Faculty of Engineering. :D

 <p align = "center">
   <img src="gif/dazai.gif" width="498" height="276"  />